itucsdb1965/ATAREM/docs/source/user/atahan.rst

 2.1 Adding Movies
 ~~~~~~~~~~~~~~~~~
-We do not support  adding a upcoming by hand .It is automaticly updated by data from  IMDB.
+We do not support adding a upcoming movie by hand .It is automaticly updated by data from  IMDB.

 .. figure:: atahan/coming_soon.jpg
 	:scale: 50 %